Best Accelerated BSN (ABSN) Programs 2024

 As with any educational commitment, deciding to pursue an accelerated BSN is not a decision to be taken lightly.
 To start, it’s a big financial investment, and there’s also the fact that for the next 11-18 months, your life will revolve around the program on a full-time basis.
 That being said, here are some of the pros of choosing this type of program:

-• You’ll be ready to move forward should you decide to pursue Advanced Practice Nurse specializations, such as a nurse practitioner (NP), certified registered nurse anesthetist (CRNA), or certified nurse midwife (CNM).
+- You’ll be ready to move forward should you decide to pursue Advanced Practice Registered Nurse (APRN) specializations, such as a nurse practitioner (NP), certified registered nurse anesthetist (CRNA), or certified nurse midwife (CNM).

-On the flip side, an associate degree in nursing (ADN) is usually a less expensive option that can still get you into the profession in two years.
+An associate degree in nursing (ADN) is usually a less expensive option that can still get you into the profession in two years.
 This option may be more realistic for those who can’t commit to the stringent, full-time student schedule that being an accelerated BSN student demands or if your goal is to strictly work as a bedside nurse.
-Many ADN RN-to-BSN programs are designed for working nurses and can be completed completely online.
+Many ADN RN-to-BSN programs are designed for working nurses and can be completed online.

 If your career aspiration is to become a Registered Nurse, pursuing an accelerated BSN degree could help speed the process along.
 If you have already completed a bachelor’s degree in another field of study, have a strong academic record, and can commit to an accelerated program, your RN career could very well be right around the corner.